dnedza/clim680_assignments/index.md

 The [NAO Index](https://www.psl.noaa.gov/data/correlation/nao.data) is the monthly CPC index, provided by NOAA/ESRL/PSL.
 It is located on the COLA servers in `/shared/ccsm4/kpegion/obs2/CLIM_INDICES/nao.data`.

 ## Results and Codes

-### Functions
-I created a set of functions in `clim_utils.py` for doing common tasks used throughout my analysis, including:
-* Labelling plots
-* calculating climatology and anomalies
-* etc.

 ### Conda Environment